Jblake1/espresso-proj/README.md

 pip install -r requirements.txt

-Create databases defined in the models file.
+You may need to create databases defined in the models file.
 Navigate to your project server folder in terminal and run:

+cd projects/espresso-project/server/

 python
 from flaskcoffee import app, db